rubys/showcase/app/views/docs/tasks/Invoicing.md

 Once this setup is complete, when you add new people to the event you will have the opportunity to select packages and options.

+If, by chance, you add a new package after you have added people, there is a "Select People" button associated with every package that can be used to retroactively add them to the to package you just created.

 ## Invoicing

  * From the publish page there is a button you can use to generate invoices for all studios.
 You can print it directly from here or download it and email it.